GeoLabs/zoo-workshop-ogc-125-member-meeting/README.md

 sed "s#serviceType = C#serviceType = Python#g;s#serviceProvider = security_service.zo#serviceProvider = security_service#g" -i /usr/lib/cgi-bin/securityIn.zcfg
 ````

-Note that we decided to not update the name in the `[oosecurity]` section to not require any further updates of other parts of the oas.cfg, such as the `secured` key of the `[processes/HelloPy/execution]` section.
-In the same way, rather than defining another process name, we decided to keep using `securityIn`.
+Note that we decided not to update the name in the `[oosecurity]` section not to require any further updates of other parts of the oas.cfg, such as the `secured` key of the `[processes/HelloPy/execution]` section.
+In the same way, rather than defining another process name, we kept using `securityIn`.

-Now, go back on the [link with rel service-doc](http://localhost/ogc-api/api.html).
+Now, go back to the [link with rel service-doc](http://localhost/ogc-api/api.html).
 You should now be able to run the HelloPy service after authenticating using OpenID Connect.

 ![Image: OpenAPI with OpenID Connect](zoo_secured_api_openid_connect.png "OpenAPI with OpenID Connect")

+Enter the client id you defined before (`ZOO-Secured-Client`), then press the authenticate button.
+Your browser should load another page to let you authenticate.
+Once logged in, you should then come back to the initial page.

 ## Future steps

+Add support for JobID related to execution over secured end-points.

+Example:

+ - Paul execute asecured HelloPy asynchronously
+ - Paul list the jobs only started by Paul